Register now for $10 off the full price

-Not long ago doctors told people to slow down once they reached forty.
+Not long ago, doctors told people to slow down once they reached 40.
 To take it easy.
 They believed when it came to “fitness after 40” that the heart couldn’t withstand much stress and it was best to just put your feet up for the rest of your life.

 Obviously things have changed, and we have a number of amazing humans to thank for it.
 Laird Hamilton and his wife, Gabrielle Reece, make a great poster couple for staying active as you age.
 Randy Couture, Dara Torres, and George Foreman all showed us it was possible, too.
 And thanks to many sports now having age groups to even the playing field, there is a wealth of choices for those wishing to stay active later in life.

 But we need to be honest with ourselves.
 At forty you aren’t going to be better than you were at twenty, unless you were a couch potato.
 It’s just not possible.
 Biology isn’t on your side anymore, and it makes recovery harder and progress slower.

 That doesn’t mean you have to give it all up.
 Since I turned forty nearly eight years ago, I have accomplished some big physical challenges: cycling 1000km in a week, finishing multiple half Ironman races and one full Ironman, and completing SEALFIT’s brutal Kokoro course.
 I’m going to share with you how I did these things and remained injury free while still working a full-time job.

 Fitness After 40 Starts With Remembering You’re Over 40

 The first step is simple, although you won’t believe it.
 The first step is to cut yourself some slack.
 You’re not twenty.
 You’re not Superman anymore, no matter how tough you were as a kid.